Gear Up for Touch-A-Truck Events in Orlando

 Bring some cash just in case for things like the bounce houses and food vendors.

-Parenting pro-tip: Consider bringing hearing protection as some of the vehicles have loud horns and sirens.
+Parenting pro-tip: Consider bringing hearing protection, as some of the vehicles have loud horns and sirens.

 Seminole County’s Touch-A-Truck

-Location: Sanford Riverwalk at the Marina (E. Seminole Blvd. & Palmetto Ave.)
+• Location: Sanford Riverwalk at the Marina (E. Seminole Blvd. & Palmetto Ave.)

-Description: Leading into Florida Severe Weather Awareness Week, this free event is hosted by Seminole County Office of Emergency Management.
+Leading into Florida Severe Weather Awareness Week, this free event is hosted by the Seminole County Office of Emergency Management.
 Families may check out trucks, boats, helicopters, and heavy equipment that local agencies use to respond to severe weather and other disasters.

-Maitland’s Family Fun Day
+Maitland Police Family Fun Day